Set Up Your Salesforce Environment

-- Prepare your command line interface to use SFDX.
+- Prepare your command line interface to use Salesforce CLI.

-- Authorize SFDX to connect to your Dev Hub.
+- Authorize Salesforce CLI to connect to your Dev Hub.

 Tasha and her team need a way to build temporary Salesforce orgs so they can build and test new features.
 These are called scratch orgs.
-They can get the ability to create scratch orgs by signing up for a Salesforce Developer Edition org and configuring that new org to have Dev Hub enabled.
 Dev Hub is a feature that lets you create and manage scratch orgs.
 Normally, you would enable the Dev Hub in a developer org, but for the hands-on-challenge you will create a Trailhead Playground and enable Dev Hub there.

 Create a New Trailhead Playground & Get User Credentials

 In order to move ahead with their plans, Tasha and her team need to enable Dev Hub in a Trailhead Playground.

 Tasha and her team follow these steps to create a new Trailhead Playground.

 - In any Hands-On Challenge, click the dropdown and choose Create a Trailhead Playground.

 - After it has been created, use the Manage my hands-on orgs option from the same menu to edit its name, if desired.